JordanSpencerWu/old-website/_posts/book/2016/2016-12-15-think-and-grow-rich.md

     <li>
       <div class="collapsible-header"><i class="fa fa-book" style="margin-top: 10px;"></i><p style="margin: 0; overflow: auto; overflow: auto; padding: 10px 0;">HOW TO OUTWIT THE SIX GHOSTS OF FEAR</p></div>
       <div class="collapsible-body" style="padding: 0 10px;">
         <p>It begins with study, analysis, and understanding of three enemies which you shall have to clear out.
-There are <b>INDECISION, DOUBT</b>, and <b>FEAR!</b> The Sixth Sense will never function while these three negatives, or any of them remain in your mind.</p>
+They are <b>INDECISION, DOUBT</b>, and <b>FEAR!</b> The Sixth Sense will never function while these three negatives, or any of them remain in your mind.</p>

         <p><b>INDECISION</b> is the seedling of <b>FEAR!</b> Indecision crystalizes into <b>DOUBT</b>, the two blend and become <b>FEAR!</b></p>

         <p>There are six basic fears they are <b>POVERTY, CRITICISM, ILL HEALTH, LOSS OF LOVE OF SOMEONE, OLD AGE,</b> and <b>DEATH</b>.</p>

-        <p><i>Fears are nothing more than states of mind.</i> This fear paralyzes the faculty of reason, destroys the faculty of imagination, kills off self-reliance, undermines enthusiasm, discourages initiative, leads to uncertainty of purpose, encourages procrastination, wipes out enthusiasm, and makes self-control an impossibility.</p>
+        <p><i>Fears are nothing more than states of mind.</i> Fears paralyzes the faculty of reason, destroys the faculty of imagination, kills off self-reliance, undermines enthusiasm, discourages initiative, leads to uncertainty of purpose, encourages procrastination, wipes out enthusiasm, and makes self-control an impossibility.</p>

         <p><b>MAN'S THOUGHT IMPULSES BEGIN IMMEDIATELY TO TRANSLATE THEMSELVES INTO THEIR PHYSICAL EQUIVALENT, WHETHER THOSE THOUGHTS ARE VOLUNTARY OR INVOLUNTARY.</b></p>